 Now we are about to get the next iteration in the series.

-Realme Watch 3 bags IMDA and BIS certifications
+Realme Watch 3 bags multiple certifications

-Now we have confirmation from the Infocomm Media Development Authority (IMDA) website, Singapore (via MySmartPrice).
+There’s also confirmation from the Infocomm Media Development Authority (IMDA) website, Singapore (via MySmartPrice).
 As shown in the screen-shot below, the timepiece appears with the name “Realme Watch 3”.

 But that’s not where it ends.
 The watch also appears on the Bureau of Indian Standards (BIS) database.
 Interestingly, the IMDA and BIS filing goes under the model name RMW2108.
 The FCC filing from a month ago goes under the model name RMW2103.
 The slightly different model numbers could be region related – as specifications are not exactly the same everywhere.